harmenhoek/pcfems/README.md

 **Note**: In the current version the flag only shows up in the Flag overview in the staff manage overview.
 No notifications are send.

-TO DO:
-add flag functionality

 ### Staff: add a new item
 To add a new item to the database, select `Add item` from the `Admin` menu in the header.
 Fill in at least the mandatory fields marked by a '*'.
 Press `Add` to add the item.
 In the background several fields are added automatically, including the unique item ID (or slug).

-TODO: mandatory fields
-TODO: QR code printer when done.

 **Note:** In the current version it is not possible to add a category when adding a new item (no widget wrapper).
 Categories ca be managed in the manage overview (see 'Staff: manage users, flags, categories, monitor user activity' below.)